craigbucher/react-news-site-ii/README.md

 ## Initial Setup

+** Note: the structuring of the components here will be a bit different than the code we saw in class.
+This document describes rough instructions of we want to do but you might find that implementing certain functionalities in a different way will work better.
+Example: You might want to put the link in the article teaser because that is where our title is

 Each day of the News Site app will build on the previous day's code.

 Today, we are going to create 1 new component, 2 pages, and a routing system to build up News Site II.
 A large majority of this code has already been written for you either here or in the previous day's code.
 We'll be moving quite a bit of code from one place to another.